elvout/tmux-mem-cpu-load/README.rst

 Dependencies
 ------------

-This fork only supports Linux.
+This fork only supports Linux and macOS. (macOS only with a recent Intel processor)

 In the upstream repository, Linux, Mac OSX, FreeBSD, OpenBSD, and NetBSD are supported.